Symposia (S), Workshops (W), and Tutorials (T) at HICSS-58

 SWTs in Artificial Intelligence and Machine Learning

-This symposium focuses on the practice and applications of Machine Learning and Deep Learning Data Analytics in the context of Cybersecurity.
+This symposium focuses on the practice and applications of Machine Learning and Deep Learning Data Analytics primarily in the context of Cybersecurity.
 There are multiple critical components in this area, including appropriate applications of machine learning and deep learning based on type of AI, types of data, appropriate data and data acquisition, benchmarking outcomes, and results analysis.
+Tools and methodologies will be presented.
+Challenges and means of addressing them will be discussed.

 SWT Leaders